ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 In [one of his latest blog
 posts](https://recology.info/2018/06/butte-county/) Scott Chamberlain
 mentioned the legendary Lowell Ahart, super plant collector in Butte County, California.
-Does Landkreis Konstanz have a super birder?
+Does the county of Constance have a super birder?

 ``` r
 (first_birder <- ebd %>%